jaymichalek/jaymichalek/README.md

 - 👋 Hi, I’m @jaymichalek
 - 👀 I’m interested in building healthcare solutions/innovation, and utilizing any tools that works best for the product!
-- 🌱 I’m currently learning Python with a focus on web development on my free time.
-Also learning C# for a newly accepted job offer.
+- 🌱 I’m currently learning learning C# for my newly accepted job position.
 - 💞️ I’m looking to collaborate on solutions for real world healthcare problems.
 - 📫 Reach me at https://www.linkedin.com/in/jaymichalek/
 <!---